clarivate/wosjournals-javascript-client/README.md

 npm link
 ```

-To use the link you just defined in your project, switch to the directory you want to use your web_of_science_journals_api from, and run:
+To use the link you just defined in your project, switch to the directory you want to use your clarivate-wos-journals-js-client from, and run:

 ```shell
 npm link /path/to/<JAVASCRIPT_CLIENT_DIR>